mcpalmer1980/mp3-gui/README.md

 ### Functions:
 - Source - Select, type, or browse for a source folder from the history dropdown
 - Dest - Select, type, or browse for a destination folder from the history dropdown
-- Swap - Quickly swap the source and destinatation folders
+- Swap - Quickly swap the source and destination folders
 - List - Click listed files to remove them from the list (so not to delete them)
 - Remove - Remove files from destination folder that are missing in the source